DefiLlama/docs/list-your-project/other-dashboards/README.md

 Building the `fetch` function is the core task.
 Here's a breakdown:

 1. **Identify Supported Chains**: Determine which blockchains your protocol runs on by referencing the [chains.ts](https://github.com/DefiLlama/dimension-adapters/blob/master/helpers/chains.ts) file.
-You'll need a `BaseAdapter` entry for each chain.
+For the recommended root-level structure, add these to the `chains` array.
+For chain-specific configurations, you'll need a `BaseAdapter` entry for each chain.
-2. **Define Start Dates**: For each chain, find your protocol's deployment date to set the `start` property.
+2. **Define Start Dates**: Find your protocol's deployment date to set the `start` property (root-level for consistent dates, or per-chain for different deployment dates).
 This enables proper data backfilling.
 3. **Choose Data Source(s)**: Select the appropriate method(s) to retrieve the necessary data for calculating dimensions.
 Common approaches are detailed below.

 ## Data Source Examples